drewsamsen/sr-cards-api/docs/decks.md

   -- Initial attempt with the base slug final_slug := base_slug;

-  -- Check if slug exists and append counter if needed WHILE EXISTS (SELECT 1 FROM public.decks WHERE slug = final_slug) LOOP
+  -- Check if slug exists for this user and append counter if needed WHILE EXISTS (SELECT 1 FROM public.decks WHERE slug = final_slug AND user_id = user_id) LOOP
     counter := counter + 1;
     final_slug := base_slug || '-' || counter;
   END LOOP;